-What Creates Condensation in Windows
+What Creates Condensation on Windows

 Inside Moisture vs. In Between Panes

-Why Condensation on Windows Can Be an Issue
+Why Condensation on Windows Can Be Trouble

 How to Decrease Humidity Inside Your Home

-Additional Ways to Lower Condensation on Windows
+Alternative Ways to Decrease Condensation on Windows

 By decreasing humidity in your home and dispersing air throughout your home, you can make the most of clear, moisture-free windows even in the middle of the winter.